 There’s no legal requirement for airlines to compensate travelers – or even to feed customers or put them up in a hotel when they get stranded overnight.
 Travelers are entitled to be placed on the next available flight (be it hours or days away) or request a refund and try to rebook their trip.
 And that's it.

 Since 2005, Europeans and tourists flying to, from, or within Europe have enjoyed some of the best consumer protections for air travel in the entire world.
-The law, dubbed EU261, requires certain airlines flying certain routes to compensate passengers for delays and cancellations in certain situations.
-If you'd like to view the entire regulation, you can find the document from the Official Journal of the European Union here.
+Commonly dubbed EU261, this regulation requires certain airlines flying certain routes to compensate passengers for delays and cancellations in certain situations.

 Basically, any flight on any airline departing from a European airport is covered.
 That's true whether you're flying within Europe or heading west back to the States.

-Flying from a non-EU airport to Europe?
+Flying from a non-EU airport – like any U.S. airport, for example – to Europe?
 It depends.

 Sometimes, yes.
 Sometimes, no.

 Any flight departing from an EU airport is covered.
-That means if you're flying back home on American, Delta, or United, the EU261 compensation rules will apply just the same as they would if you were flying an EU-based airline like Iberia, Lufthansa, or Air France.
+That means if you're flying back home on American, Delta, or United, the EU261 compensation rules will apply just the same as they would if you were flying a European airline like Iberia, Lufthansa, or Air France.

 What if I'm Flying From the U.S. to Europe?

-When flying from the U.S. to Europe, only flights operated by an EU-based airline will be eligible for EU261 flight delay compensation.
-This means if the operating airline is Aer Lingus, Air France, Iberia, Icelandair, KLM, Lufthansa, SAS, Swiss, TAP, or another EU-based carrier, the EU261 rule will apply.
+When flying from the U.S. to Europe, only flights operated by an EU-based airline will be eligible for EU261 compensation.

-But if you are flying on a flight departing from the U.S. to Europe on a non-EU-based airline, such as American, Delta, or United, your flight is not eligible.
+So if you are flying on a flight departing from the U.S. to Europe on a non-EU-based airline – think American, Delta, or United – your flight is not eligible for compensation.

 What about Codeshare Flights?